yannick-lc/yannick-lc.github.io/drafts/2025-10-05-constrained-clustering.md

 Good example of why in-depth understanding of ML algorithms useful.

 Comment about why the fact that K-Means is NP-complete is not that big of a deal in general?

+State that some linear programming problems don't have solution (e.g Nk = 167).
+Or less obvious combinations of constraints.